codewind-resources/rogue-cloud/README.md

 ## Playing the game

-Have we picqued your interest?
+Have we piqued your interest?
 Learn more about the game and then get started playing!
 See [Getting Started](docs/GettingStarted.md) to begin.

 ![Screenshot](docs/resources/screenshot.png "Screenshot")